 Ready to replace your roof?
 Opt for a “cool roof” that’s lighter in color and uses ENERGY STAR-certified products that help reflect the sun’s heat.
 Bonus: Decreasing your roof temperature can add years to your roof.

 Hands down, insulation is the most cost effective way to save energy.
 It helps reduce heat transfer from outside air to inside your house.
 While you’re at it, consider adding a radiant barrier to the underside of the roof deck (between it and the insulation) to further reduce heat transfer.

 Just like your roof, your siding should have a layer of insulation.
-It provides a good weather barrier to help protect your home during storms while helping to keep your home cool in the summer and warm in the winter.
-You can’t add insulation to installed siding; when you’re shopping for new siding, ask about how much insulation the siding has.
+It provides a weather barrier to help protect your home during storms while helping to keep your home cool in the summer and warm in the winter.
+You can’t add insulation to installed siding; when you’re shopping for new siding, ask about how much insulation the new siding has.